By Dan Curran and Sara Logeman

 Learn more about the work of Disaster Response

-The United Methodist Committee on Relief U.S. Disaster Response and Recovery (UMCOR USDR) serves as the primary channel for United Methodist assistance for disasters that strike outside the United States.
-Response includes food, water, hygiene and other essential nonfood supplies and shelter support for displaced people fleeing disasters.
+The United Methodist Committee on Relief U.S. Disaster Response and Recovery (UMCOR USDR) serves as the primary channel for United Methodist assistance for disasters that strike within the United States.

 Make a gift to help UMCOR provide for the basic needs of people and communities devastated by both natural and humanmade disasters.